Get Apple Mac Computer Security Help if you think you have been scammed and get help on how to avoid security hacks and scams. Telephone 07800 940756

 Computer Security Hacks and Scams information by Keith Thomas – Apple Specialist.

-Six ways in which you can get scammed.
+Six ways in which you can get scammed or hacked today.

 - A Text message on your smartphone from a bank, company, royal mail, shopping website, Amazon text scam.